mohammed-tech-innovator/proximalpolicy-optimization-for-othello-mastery/README.md

 ## Conclusion

-SHA-ZHA, trained with Proximal Policy Optimization and self-play, achieved superhuman Othello performance without human intervention.
+SHA-ZHA, trained with Proximal Policy Optimization and self-play, achieved superhuman Othello performance (by being tested to defeat minimax engines up to a depth of 12) without human intervention.